 No foreign materials (including, but not limited to, dirt, gravel, clumps of clay, mud, and sand, soil washings, building materials or bituminous material) shall be left or deposited on the Township road during construction of driveway or installation of drainage facilities.
 Failure to clean up such dirt and debris may result in forfeiture of the driveway construction deposit and additional charges for costs incurred by the Township.

-Driveway must use culvert aprons on each end to provide safety, protect the 4:1 slope and provide easier mowing.

 4.3.
 Permit Requirements